League of Nations (professional wrestling): Reception

 Critics panned WWE's handling of the League of Nations.
 Wrestling Observer Newsletter writer Steve Khan wrote on the League's purpose for existence in December 2015, "You can rightfully complain about the League of Nations losing to one guy on their second night as a team, but we all know they don't really matter.
-They exist to get Roman Reigns over".
+They exist to get Roman Reigns over."
 In March 2016, Pro Wrestling Dot Net writer Haydn Gleed criticized how WWE squandered the four men's combined potential and still never explained in storyline why the League of Nations had formed, noting that they had become "bad guns for hire who never accomplish their task(s)" instead of a "credible threat".
 Also in that month, Pro Wrestling Torch writer Greg Parks said that for the members of the League, "most of them are less over (and certainly less interesting) than when the group was created".

 In a September 2016 interview, Sheamus said, "The whole League of Nations thing wasn't everyone's cup of tea for those of us involved, it didn't do any of us any favours."
 He also said he felt "stuck in a rut" for the first time in his career while he was part of the group, which he said was "set up to make Roman Reigns a babyface".
 In an interview shortly after his departure from WWE, Barrett also said that the stable was merely a foil for Reigns.
 According to sports journalist Dave Meltzer, the faction "wasn't a success" and, along with his pairing with Zeb Colter, saw Del Rio take a less prominent role onscreen as his high-profile feud with John Cena was halted.
 Upset with his spot in the company, Del Rio requested his release and it was granted in September.
-The poor reception was also worked into a 2016 in-character interview with Rusev, who said the faction was a "bad idea" and that he was "thrown off" during his time in it.
+The poor reception was also worked into a 2016 in-character (kayfabe) interview with Rusev, who said the faction was a "bad idea" and that he was "thrown off" during his time in it.
 During an out-of-character interview in 2020, he said, "Theoretically, on paper, it could have been the best faction in history, but they never had a chance.
 They were there to be a punching bag for Roman Reigns, which is okay.
 We did great, we built him up and he went on to win the title [at WrestleMania] so we did our job right."
 Rusev and Del Rio have spoken about real-life animosity between the faction members, which nearly led to a backstage altercation before their match at WrestleMania 32.